Asymptotic decoupling of population growth rate and cell size distribution: Steady-State population properties

-Population growth rate is remarkably unaffected by the details of the division process.
-When fixing the lineage time-average cell growth rate $\bar{\lambda}$, increasing growth rate variability increases the population growth rate.
+When the lineage time-average cell growth rate $\bar{\lambda}$ is fixed, increasing growth rate variability increases the population growth rate.
 The difference between population growth rate and single-cell growth rate, given by $\sigma_\lambda^2/\theta$, can be thought of as the diffusion coefficient of accumulated lineage cell growth, since for large $t$ we have $\sigma_{\tau_t}^2 \approx 2(\sigma_\lambda^2/\theta)t$.
 The result that growth rate variability is always beneficial from the perspective of population growth rate seems to contradict the results of previous work~\cite{lin2017effects,lin2020single}.
 This difference can be explained by how growth rate variability is defined differently in the previous work.
-See SM~\cite{SM} for an in-depth comparison.
+We discuss this in more detail in Section \ref{sec:Comparison}.

-The distribution of instantaneous single-cell growth rates in a population snapshot can be obtained by calculating $\langle \delta(\lambda-\lambda_t)\rangle_p$.
+The distribution of instantaneous single-cell growth rates in a population snapshot can be obtained by calculating $\langle \delta(\lambda-\lambda_t)\rangle_p$ (See Appendix \ref{sec:Growth Rate Distribution} for a derivation).
 Asymptotically, this distribution converges to a Gaussian distribution with mean $\Lambda_\infty$ and variance $\sigma_{\lambda}^2$.
 Measurements of instantaneous growth rates of cells sampled from populations will thus be higher than those of cells sampled from single lineage experiments.
 Given that this result is again independent of the details of cell division, it is consistent with \rf{levien2021non} where a similar model of growth is studied neglecting noise and correlations in the division process.

 Next, we can calculate the time-dependent size distribution $G(t,v)=\langle \delta(v-v(\tau_t))\rangle_p$ using \eq{pop_avg}.
 By taking the asymptotic time limit, we find the stationary distribution of cell sizes in a population snapshot